flattiverse/connector-csharp/README.md

 It's also possible to Query, Update and Delete Units and Regions in the galaxy.
 Additionally: You now can Live View Galaxies and we implemented `Sun`s, `Planet`s, `Moon`s, `Meteoroid`s, `Buoy`s and ofc Mission`Target`s. :D - Checkout the code for how it's done. :)

 The game itself currently doesn't support properly scanning, so it's just sending you ALL the untis.
-However, movement and gravity has been implemented.
-But without colissions.
+However, movement, gravity, colissions have been implemented.
+Shots will follow tomorrow.

 More to come the next hours and days. :)

 *Please see the most updated information about the server [here](https://documentation.flattiverse.com/display/FLAT/Connector+development).
-If the development of this connector progresses we will also update the server on `galaxy.flattiverse.com:80`.*
+If the development of this connector progresses we will also update the server on `galaxy.flattiverse.com:22`.*